Modifications for students with Down syndrome

 Develop relationships

-When teaching larger groups, mix-up partners so students have a chance to work with everyone in the class.
-You might also find certain individuals work well together and you may wish to assign note-taking buddies or other co-operative roles to help foster these relationships.
+When teaching larger groups, mix up partners so students have a chance to work with everyone in the class.
+You might also find certain individuals work well together and you may wish to assign note-taking buddies or other cooperative roles to help foster these relationships.

 Give them tools to stay organized

 Teaching good organizational habits such as using folders, notebooks and agendas to stay on top of classwork is important.
-Labelling materials, using sticky notes in books and having squares of colored paper at the ready are also sometimes helpful.
+Labeling materials, using sticky notes in books and having squares of colored paper at the ready are also sometimes helpful.
 In certain cases a student may prefer to use his or her phone to keep track of assignments.
 If communication is electronic, make sure there is still a way to stay in touch with parents to help with monitoring of homework and progress on long-term assignments.

 Accommodate physical impairments